Gender Neutrality and LGBT Rights

-LGBT community includes Gay, lesbian, bisexual and Transgender.
-While gay & lesbians are people attracted towards same-sex (also called homosexuals), bisexuals are both homosexual and heterosexual.
-Transgender, on the other side is a blanket term used for Eunuchs, people born with both sex characteristics, Transmen/Transwomen are people who have gender identity opposite to that of assigned sex, Transsexuals, people who desire to medically transition into opposite sex and Crossdressers, people who like to wear clothes of opposite sex.
+The LGBT community includes Gay, lesbian, bisexual and Transgender.
+While gays & lesbians are people attracted to same-sex (also called homosexuals), bisexuals are both homosexual and heterosexual.
+Transgender, on the other side, is a blanket term used for Eunuchs, people born with both sex characteristics, Transmen/Transwomen are people who have gender identity opposite to that of assigned sex, Transsexuals, people who desire to medically transition into the opposite sex and Crossdressers, people who like to wear clothes of the opposite sex.

-Whenever we hear about LGBT and their rights we always come across the various question, Questions like Was Apex Court decision on LGBT a valid decision?
-Is being homosexuality unnatural?
+Whenever we hear about LGBT and their rights we always come across various questions, Questions as was the Apex Court’s decision on LGBT a valid decision?
+Is being homosexual unnatural?
 While criminalizing the act of homosexuality and calling it unnatural, are we not indirectly going against the very law of human rights and equality?
-What about bringing about change in the mindset of the society towards issues like that of section 377?
+What about bringing about change in the mindset of society towards issues like that of section 377?

-Today when the world is planning to land on Mars still some people in our society still consider transgender as good as untouchability and most down a ridden section of society.
+Today when the world is planning to land on Mars still some people in our society still consider transgender as good as untouchability and the most downtrodden section of society.
 While we keep talking about India’s continuous growth and development as a county, we must think to ourselves, is it just enough to be developed in terms of science, economy, and infrastructure?
-Same as our society our court have equally been disappointing by criminalizing homosexuality and.
+Same as our society our court has equally been disappointing by criminalizing homosexuality.

 Then in July 1999, India saw the first LGBT pride parade in Kolkata.
 Which was criticized by many religious people like pundits, saints and maulvis their arguments were that God made only two types of humans either male or female there is no LGBT etc.

-After that in December 2001, an NGO (Naz Foundation) fighting for gay rights came into light, they filed PIL seeking legalization of gay sex among consenting adults.
-After which in July 2009 High Court of Delhi strikes down section 377, decriminalizing homosexuality.
+After that in December 2001, an NGO (Naz Foundation) fighting for gay rights came to light, they filed a PIL seeking the legalization of gay sex among consenting adults.
+In July 2009 High Court of Delhi strikes down section 377, decriminalizing homosexuality.

-But in December 2013 Supreme court of India reverses high Court’s decision and again criminalized homosexuality.
+But in December 2013 Supreme court of India reverses the high Court’s decision and again criminalized homosexuality.